chrlen/pure-probabilistic-programming/README.md

 ## Bayesian Modelling

+In this section we collect resources that focus on Bayesian Modelling.

 ### Papers

 - [Gelman2017](https://arxiv.org/abs/1708.07487) The Prior can generally only be understood in the Context of the Likelihood